Space: 1999: Conception and development

-The project continued forward.
 Group Three Productions, a partnership of the Andersons and production executive Reg Hill, was to produce the series; ITC Entertainment and Italian broadcaster RAI were to provide the funding.
 Grade, aiming for a US network sale, insisted the series have American leads and employ American writers and directors.
 George Bellak, a well-known American television writer, was brought on staff.
 As stated by series writers Christopher Penfold and Johnny Byrne, it was Bellak who created and polished the series' defining concepts.
 Bellak wrote a ninety-minute opening episode titled "The Void Ahead", which was a close forerunner of "Breakaway".
 Bellak also set up a writers' guide defining the three leads, the facilities of the Moonbase and potential storylines.